How To Read Food Labels For Better Health

 Let’s discuss the Nutrition Facts label and the Ingredient that is found on all packaged foods.
 Recently the FDA, the Food and Drug Administration, updated the Nutrition Facts based on current research and the public’s desire for more and better information.
-These labels hadn’t been updated in over 20 years.
+These food labels hadn’t been updated in over 20 years.
 The new labels are easier to read and provide more useful information.

 By reading, and understanding the labels on the foods you buy and eat, you can better take control of your health and weight.
 There are so many choices today, and by picking a healthier version, of peanut butter, for example, you can have an impact on your long-term health.

-Reading the Nutrition Facts:
+How To Read the Nutrition Facts:

 Servings per Container